Join us for our 2022 event

 We are proud to feature inspirational youth speakers from around the Seattle area.
-Here is our line-up for 2021!
+Here is our line-up for our main event on July 31st, 2022 at the Bush School in Seattle, WA!

 Jaden Winn (he/him) lives Portland, Oregon, and grew up on Vashon Island.
 He is a graduate from and valedictorian of Ida B. Wells-Barnett High School.
 He is passionate about social justice, and how he can use his everyday actions to impact ripples of profound positive change within his community, both locally and around the globe.
 He is the founder and executive director of an organization and youth alliance called Youth Igniting Change, with the mission to address climate justice, youth experiencing homelessness, and diversity, equity, inclusivity, and representation.